What are Good Rules for Playset Safety for Kids?

 Whether setting up your own playset in the backyard or allowing your kids to play elsewhere, there are a few things you should take into consideration:

 - Does the playset have any parts that are broken or splintered?
-Make sure to remove broken pieces and sand away splinters that may appear.
+Make sure to remove broken pieces and sand away any splinters that may appear.

 Playset Rules for Kids During Play

-Once a kid has begun to play, it can be hard to get their attention, so repeating (and having them echo) the playground rules before they begin can help reinforce what they need to know.
-Here are a few rules to get started with.You can add or subtract rules depending on your kids’ unique abilities.
+Once a kid starts playing, it can be hard to get their attention, so repeating (and having them “echo”) the playground rules before they begin can help reinforce what they need to know.
+Here are a few rules to get started with.
+You can add or subtract rules depending on your kids’ unique abilities.

 - Don’t stick your head in things.
 Kids love to see if they can stick their heads through any opening they may find, but this can cause them to get stuck.
 If the opening is between 3.5 and 9 inches, it’s more likely they won’t be able to get their heads back out.
 However, no matter the size, kids shouldn’t stick their heads through openings that the rest of their body can’t easily fit through.